 Avoid taking away stickers or rewards when the child gets it wrong, as not getting the reward at that particular time is enough consequence for them to learn.
 In such cases, encouraging them to make extra efforts to get it right next time.

 Move on from the reward chart

-Once the child has accomplished the desired behavioral pattern, it is time to stop using the reward chart to discourage reward dependence.
+Once the child has accomplished the desired behavioral pattern, it is time to stop using it to discourage reward dependence.
 However, this should not be done instantly or suddenly, as the child will likely return to the old habits.
-Instead, it would be best to gradually phase out the reward chart by increasing the length of time between rewards and recognition instead of actual rewards.
+Instead, it would be best to gradually phase out the reward system by increasing the length of time between rewards and recognition instead of actual rewards.

 Monitor the progress

 Suppose your goal is to encourage genuine behavioral modification for your child.
-In that case, you need to ensure that the reward chart system is working as expected and not simply allowing the child to earn rewards without changing their behavior.
+In that case, you need to ensure that this system is working as expected and not simply allowing the child to earn rewards without changing their behavior.

 As such, monitoring your child’s progress is essential to evaluate the system’s efficiency and update where necessary.
 If you feel that the chart is not working as expected, it is essential to abandon it in favor of a different behavioral improvement strategy.